rhjones/quilt-pattern-generator/README.md

 COMPLETE
 - switch to using canvas instead of a bunch of spans
 	- draw quilt blocks on canvas
 		- figure out how to create different block types
+	- resize canvas & quilt diagram with window resize
 - better quilt & block size options
 - way to change quilt size
 - count (and display) # of HST and square blocks needed